YogenderSingh07/devops-cloud-journey/03-Networking/osi-tcpip2.md

 ---

-# Layer 2 — Internet Layer
+# Layer 2 — Network Layer

 The Internet Layer is responsible for moving packets between different networks.